-- Preparation Networking is key take advantage of networking opportunities at conferences and other venues.
-The Rice Center for Career Development (CCD) compiles web resources including internship listings via joinable Owl-Space sites.
+• Preparation - Networking is key - take advantage of networking opportunities at conferences and other venues.
+The Rice Center for Career Development (CCD) compiles web resources including internship listings.
 The CCD also runs useful workshops and schedules individual meetings.
 Prepare and get feedback on a professional resume.
-Talk with BCB students who have completed internships, who are often happy to share their insights.
-(Consult the graduate program administrator for names of previous internship participants.) - Permission Internships are allowed if the student and advisor are in agreement that the experience will be a valuable component of the student's professional development.
-Once the student has a general plan and timeline for a potential internship, he/she must secure approval from the advisor. - Content The internship should bring a new aspect to the student's training or it is unlikely to be considered more beneficial than earlier completion of the thesis research project. - Timing and length Internships are not considered until the candidacy exam has been passed.
+Talk with BCB students who have completed internships, who are often happy to share their insights (consult the graduate program administrator for names of previous internship participants.)

+• Permission - Internships are allowed if the student and advisor are in agreement that the experience will be a valuable component of the student's professional development.
+Once the student has a general plan and timeline for a potential internship, he/she must secure approval from the advisor.
+Students on visas may have other required permissions and should consult OISS.

+• Content - The internship should bring a new aspect to the student's training or it is unlikely to be considered more beneficial than earlier completion of the thesis research project.

+• Timing and length - Internships are not considered until the candidacy exam has been passed.
 Discuss with the advisor the advantages of interning early versus late in the graduate training period.
-Negotiate the optimal internship length with the advisor and the host. - Logistics Consider how the internship will be funded, whether to take a leave of absence, and how to integrate a 2-3 month hiatus in the Ph.D. research project without inordinately delaying research in the advisor's laboratory.
+Negotiate the optimal internship length with the advisor and the host.

+• Logistics - Consider how the internship will be funded, whether to take a leave of absence, and how to integrate a 2-3 month hiatus in the Ph.D. research project without inordinately delaying research in the advisor's laboratory.
 The location of the internship (local versus remote) will affect housing costs and ability to maintain some presence in the thesis lab.
-International students must also work with OISS regarding implications for visa status and any necessary additional paperwork before the student is approved to participate in the internship. - Fellowships If supported through an individual fellowship (e.g., NSF GRFP, NRSA), consult the office of Graduate and Postdoctoral Studies (GPS) to ensure that the internship is planned in a manner that does not affect eligibility to maintain the fellowship.
-Some fellowships specifically advertise internship opportunities. - Technicalities Consult the graduate program administrator to ensure that the plan conforms to the departmental and GPS rules and procedures in the BCB graduate program handbook and General Announcements.
+International students must also work with OISS regarding implications for visa status and any necessary additional paperwork before the student is approved to participate in the internship.

+• Fellowships - If supported through an individual fellowship (e.g., NSF GRFP, NRSA), consult the Office of Graduate and Postdoctoral Studies (GPS) to ensure that the internship is planned in a manner that does not affect eligibility to maintain the fellowship.
+Some fellowships specifically advertise internship opportunities.

+• Technicalities - Consult the graduate program administrator to ensure that the plan conforms to the departmental and GPS rules and procedures in the BCB graduate program handbook and General Announcements.

-27. VACATION POLICY
+27. Vacation Policy